 Best for ages: 8-13

 Why go?
-Your Potter lovers will go Hog(warts) wild — and find it absolutely spell-binding — to see Hogsmeade and Hogwarts recreated in amazing detail, right down to the Butterbeer (don't worry, it's non-alcoholic).
+Your Potter lovers will go Hog(warts) wild to see Hogsmeade and Hogwarts recreated in amazing detail.

-What to do: Get there first thing in the morning because you’ll want to make the most of every second.
-Ride Harry Potter and the Forbidden Journey first: Muggles meet Dumbledore, join a Quidditch match, and encounter a Whomping Willow.
-Next, conquer the ultra-fast Dragon Challenge coaster and the tamer Flight of the Hippogriff; then go wand shopping at Ollivanders (if you're lucky, the wand will choose you).
+What to do: Get there first thing in the morning.
+Ride Harry Potter and the Forbidden Journey first: Muggles meet Dumbledore, join a Quidditch match and encounter a Whomping Willow.
+Next, conquer the ultra-fast Hagrid's Magical Creatures Motorbike Adventure coaster and the tamer Flight of the Hippogriff; then go wand shopping at Ollivanders (if you're lucky, the wand will choose you).

-Where to stay: On-site properties like Hard Rock Hotel and Loews Portofino Bay Hotel offer guests FREE Universal Express Unlimited passes to skip lines.
-The catch?
-For about half of their nightly rate, you can stay at the JW Marriott Orlando Grande Lakes — the kids club has a new 500-acre scavenger hunt on-site!
+Where to stay: On-site properties like Hard Rock Hotel and Loews Portofino Bay Hotel offer guests free Universal Express Unlimited passes to skip lines.
+Or, for about half, you can stay at the JW Marriott Orlando Grande Lakes — the kids' club has a 500-acre scavenger hunt.

 More info: UniversalOrlando.com